cap-js/docs/guides/databases.md

    ```

 4. For the Spring Boot side it's similar.
 If you have a local development database and a hybrid profile with a remote SAP HANA database, you only need to run in default (or any other) profile.
 For the SAP HANA part, the build and deploy part is done separately and the application just needs to be started using `cds bind`.
-Once you have 2 non-HANA local databases you need to have 2 distinct database configurations in your Spring Boot configuration (in most cases application.yaml).
+Once you have 2 non-HANA local databases, you need to have 2 distinct database configurations in your Spring Boot configuration (in most cases application.yaml).

     ```yaml
     spring: